Amended fire restrictions: Stage 1 fire restrictions in western Boulder County. Fire restrictions rescinded in eastern Boulder County.

 Monitoring Mosquitoes in Boulder County

-Boulder County Public Health (BCPH) keeps an eye on mosquito populations, especially the Culex species to learn how much risk there is for people.
+Boulder County Public Health (BCPH) monitors mosquito populations, especially the Culex species, to determine the risk to people.

-BCPH has traps throughout Boulder County so we can count
+BCPH has traps throughout Boulder County so that we can count

 • Total number of mosquitoes